grpennycook@gmail.com / gordon.pennycook@cornell.edu

 Research Interests

-My research focus is on reasoning and decision-making, broadly defined.
-I investigate the distinction between intuitive processes (“gut feelings”) and more deliberative (“analytic”) reasoning processes and am principally interested in the causes (a) and consequences (b) of analytic thinking.
-That is, what makes us think and why is it (thinking) important?
-This is critical to understand if we’re ever to find better ways to make decisions.
-Alas, a lot of our problems as a species come from errors that we make during reasoning and decision-making – from global warming to health issues (including, but not limited to, the spread of pandemics) to political polarization and misinformation – and, thus, understanding why people make these errors is a major focus of mine.
-A recent review of my theoretical perspective and much of my research can be found here.
+My research focus is on understanding the nature of human reasoning and decision-making.
+A lot of our problems as a species come from errors that we make during reasoning and decision-making – from global warming to health issues (including, but not limited to, the spread of pandemics) to political polarization and misinformation – and, thus, understanding why people make these errors is a major focus of mine.

 I have fairly broad interests, although most are organized under these two broad research programs (causes versus consequences).
-I’ve published on religious belief, sleep paralysis, morality, creativity, smartphone use, health beliefs (e.g., homeopathy), language use among climate change deniers, pseudo-profound bullshit, delusional ideation, fake news (and disinformation more broadly), political ideology, and science beliefs (in roughly that order).
+I’ve published on religious belief, sleep paralysis, morality, creativity, smartphone use, health beliefs (e.g., homeopathy), climate change rejection, pseudo-profound bullshit, delusional ideation, fake news (and misinformation more broadly), political ideology, science beliefs, and conspiracy beliefs (in roughly that order).
 I am also interested in the methodological and theoretical issues that pertain to the measurement of cognitive reflection and motivated reasoning.
 My research sits at the intersection of cognitive and social psychology and most recently I have gotten interested in the use of social media data for social science (both correlational and experimental).
-I’ve also done some work on misinformation and misperceptions relating to COVID-19.
-For an overview of recent work on misinformation and motivated reasoning, click here.
-See published work for a full list of publications and working papers.
+We have been testing various interventions against misinformation on social media, including accuracy prompts, fact-checking/debunking, crowdsourcing, labeling/warnings, and psychological “inoculation“.

 For a synthesis of behavioural science research on fake news (with a social and cognitive psych focus), see here.
+Below is a short explanation of some of our fake news research:

 Note for Potential Students